 More than 48 peregrine falcons have been treated at our center in recent years.
 These majestic birds of prey can exceed speeds of 200 mph on dives and are common during spring and fall migration.

 Fall 2018 Volunteer Photo - Volunteers are the heart and soul of our work at Pelican Harbor Seabird Station.
 Each year, more than sixty volunteers collectively donate over 10,000 hours cleaning aviaries, pools and food dishes for the 1,500 patients that cycle through our center annually.

 Our Wildlife Rescue and Rehabilitation program has been in service since 1980.
 During the first twenty years, the focus was primarily on the federally endangered brown pelican.
 Today, Pelican Harbor Seabird Station PHSS treats over 110 native wildlife species annually, with an emphasis on native seabirds and birds.
 In recent years, an average of 1,500 patients were treated annually.
 We are open 365 days a year from 9 am to 5 pm and have an emergency ambulance to dispatch for wildlife rescues when needed.

 Education & Outreach

-PHSS provides age specific presentations regarding wildlife and conservation issues to schools and civic organizations and on site tours are provided free of charge.
-Programs were delivered to more than 7,900 students and residents in 2016 and this number has increased to over 10,000 in 2017 with the addition of our new Education and Outreach Coordinator.
+PHSS provides age-specific presentations regarding wildlife and conservation issues to schools and civic organizations and on-site tours are provided free of charge.
+Programs were delivered to more than 7,900 students and residents in 2016 and this number has increased to over 10,000 in 2017 with the addition of our new Education and Communications Coordinator.